 Top 10 Geddy Lee Rush Songs

-Even though it isn't one of the best-known tracks on our list of the Top 10 Geddy Lee Rush Songs, the all-instrumental 'Malignant Narcissism' is one of Lee's finest later-day moments as a bassist.
-Rush conjure epic Middle-Eastern expanses on 'Malignant Narcissism' as Lee's bass pushes forward with eerie menace.
+It isn't one of the best-known moments on our list of the Top 10 Geddy Lee Rush Songs, but this instrumental is among his finest latter-day performances as a bassist.
+Rush conjure epic Middle Eastern expanses on "Malignant Narcissism" as Lee pushes his instrument forward with eerie menace.

 This late-'80s single is one of the band's most deceptively complex songs, balancing brash funk riffage with a dreamy, atmospheric New Wave chorus.
 It offers one of Lee's prettiest vocal melodies, and toward the song's conclusion, he even manages to slip in a nasty, jazz fusion-style bass solo.
 What a wonderfully weird moment in Rush history.